-Starbucks Corporation’s organizational culture is one of the most distinct characteristics of the firm.
-A company’s organizational or corporate culture widely influences employees and business performance through values, customs, traditions, and related behavioral expectations in the business organization’s context.
-In Starbucks Coffee’s case, the organizational culture permeates all aspects of the business, including the operations of franchisees and licensees.
-However, company-owned stores are where Starbucks Coffee’s organizational culture is most easily observable.
+Starbucks Corporation’s organizational culture (company culture) is one of the most distinct characteristics of the firm.
+The company’s organizational or corporate culture influences personnel and business performance through values, customs, traditions, and behavioral expectations in the business organization’s context.
+In Starbucks’ case, the organizational culture permeates all aspects of the business, including the operations of franchisees and licensees.
+Coffeehouses are where Starbucks’ work culture is most easily observable.
 The way café employees work with each other and how they interact with customers are indicators of the company’s corporate culture.
-The warm and friendly ambiance in these coffee shops is part of the company’s cultural distinction from competitors, which include Dunkin’ Donuts and McDonald’s McCafé.
-Starbucks has an organizational culture that relates with the company’s strategies for successful brand development and the global growth of the franchise and licensing network, despite challenges tied to economic fluctuations and industry-specific trends.
+The warm and friendly ambiance in these coffee shops is part of the company culture’s distinction from competitors, including coffeehouses, like Tim Hortons and Costa Coffee, and food-service companies that sell coffee, like Dunkin’, McDonald’s McCafé, Wendy’s, and Burger King.
+This organizational culture supports Starbucks’ mission statement and vision statement and related goals through cultural influences for successful brand development and the global growth of the franchise and licensing network, despite challenges tied to economic fluctuations and industry-specific trends.

-Starbucks Coffee’s organizational culture is a culture of belonging, inclusion and diversity.
-The combination of the company’s key cultural characteristics is unique and specific to the nature of its coffeehouse chain business.
+Starbucks’ organizational culture is a culture of belonging, inclusion, and diversity.
+These key characteristics combine to make a work culture unique and specific to the nature of the coffeehouse chain business.
 The internal cultural situation is reflected through the company’s human resource development programs and baristas’ interactions with customers.
-In this regard, the main features of Starbucks’ corporate culture are:
+In this regard, the features and values of Starbucks’ corporate culture are: